Maidbot/maidbot_merge/README.md

 - Make a new release by following [Releasing a Package for the First Time](http://wiki.ros.org/bloom/Tutorials/FirstTimeRelease).
 - Before the public sync of debs, call for testing from shadow-fixed repo.

+## MoveIt!'s Metapackage

+Previously MoveIt! had a metapackage called ``moveit_full`` in Indigo and earlier.
+After the repo consolidation this package will be instead called simply ``moveit`` to match the new repo name.
+Several new packages will be added to this metapackage, based on what is in the merged repo.
+In Indigo ``moveit_full`` will remain unchanged for backwards compatibility, but a second metapackage ``moveit`` will also exist.

 ## Tags/Releases

 We will not be migrating the old git tags / releases to the unified repo due to the difficulty of doing so.
 See also "Old Repositories".